ax-le/BarMusComp/README.md

 This repository contains code for the PCA, NMF, and Autoencoders, developed in PyTorch, and segmentation methods based on autosimilarity segmentation, as presented in [1].

-It will soon de uploaded on PyPi, for pip install In the meantime, you can download the source files.
+It can be installed with pip usin `pip install barmuscomp`.

 This is a first release, and may contain bug.
 Comments are welcomed!